libsyz/ruby_workouts/readme.md

 ### About

-- clone the repository
+- `git clone` the repository
 - go to the folder with the exercises you wish to practice
-- run bundle install
+- run `bundle install`in your terminal
-- type rspec in the terminals and start working through the tests
+- type `rspec` in the terminal and start working through the tests